Last updated: September 2019

 As with anything business-related, if you want the use of data dashboards to be a success, then careful planning is required.
 To start with, there are different types of intranet dashboards that can be used in different areas of the business.
 And as discussed earlier, there are also dashboards that display historical or real time data – or a combination of the two.

 All dashboards gather raw data and work to present it in such a way that users can gain insight into business processes and customer behaviour.
-Using dashboards, trends can be spotted which enable more informed, and faster business decisions to be made.
+Using dashboards, trends can be spotted which enable more informed, intranet performance to be improved and faster business decisions to be made.

 For example, if a dashboard is applied to sales operations, metrics such as product categories, customer demographics and behaviours and sales trends can be monitored in order to gain further insight into which products are popular with what audience.
 And when these products are most likely to see a boost in sales and much more.
 This can then help with planning stock control and marketing to the right demographic, at the right time.